openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 .. note::

-   For PowerMax and any All Flash with PowerMax OS (5978) or greater, workload if set will be ignored and set to NONE
+   For VMAX All Flash with PowerMax OS (5978) or greater, workload if set will be ignored and set to NONE.

 PowerMax driver integration